Elektrobit/elos/src/components/scannermanager/index.rst

 Static structure
 ----------------

 The Scanner Manager is a typical elos component (:doc:`/src/components/index`).
-It provides as subcomponents the

-* PluginManager
+It uses the PluginManager to run scanner plugins.

 PluginManager